Care Without Carbon Strategy

 Communications and Engagement plan

 Our Communications and Engagement plan will ensure we exceed our statutory and good practice responsibilities to engage with everyone who uses our services.
+Please note, a new strategy is currently being developed and will be available shortly.

 Our Estates Strategy is clinically led and is focused to support and enhance our clinical activities.
 It sets out how we intend to deploy our estate so that we are best able to respond to changes in service delivery.